hth313/ladybug/doc/reference.rst

 Logical operations
 ==================

-AND
+.. object:: AND
-^^^

    Logical AND between X and Y, result is placed in X and the stack drops.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.

-OR
+.. object:: OR
-^^

    Logical OR between X and Y, result is placed in X and the stack drops.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.

-XOR
+.. object:: XOR
-^^^

    Logical XOR between X and Y, result is placed in X and the stack drops.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.

-NOT
+.. object:: NOT
-^^^

    Bitwise NOT (negation) X, makes all bits the opposite.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.

 .. index:: rotation operations, shift operations, operations; shifts, operations; rotates